wp-plugins/instant-feedback/readme.txt

 == Changelog ==
+= 1.0.55 =
+Bug Fixed for first time installation with custom post blogs.

 = 1.0.54 =
-Choose on which custom post the plugin is to be disabled on Admin page -> Settings -> MyEffecto..
+Choose on which custom post the plugin is to be disabled on Admin page -> Settings -> MyEffecto.

 = 1.0.53 =
 BugFix : Myeffecto Wp-login issue.
 Submitted by user - IAN